 Why Trust The Spruce Eats?

 Derrick Riches, the author of this piece, is an expert in grilling and barbecue.
-He's co-written two books on the subject: The Rotisserie Grilling Cookbook and Kebabs: 75 Recipes for Grilling.
+He's co-written two books on the subject: "The Rotisserie Grilling Cookbook: Surefire Recipes and Foolproof Techniques" and "Kebabs: 75 Recipes for Grilling."

 This article was updated by Camryn Rabideau, a freelance writer and product tester for The Spruce Eats.
 She's written close to a dozen pieces on all styles of grills and done firsthand testing of smokers and grills featured in her articles.

 This roundup was updated by Arricca SanSone, who has been grilling since she owned her first tiny hibachi in college.
 She’ll grill anything, but her favorite food to grill is homemade pizza with veggies and herbs from her own garden.
 She is a health and lifestyle writer for Prevention, Country Living, Veranda, House Beautiful, PureWow, and many others.